What are the Signs a House Might Be a Money Pit?

 Mechanical System Failures

 Mechanical systems, such as HVAC, air conditioners, and furnaces, can be particularly pricey to replace or repair.
-If these systems are older or showing signs of malfunction, they could quickly turn a house into a money pit.
+If these systems are older or showing signs of malfunction, they could quickly turn a house into a money pit, requiring you to hire Kansas City HVAC contractors.

 Additions Made Over the Years